monetamio/docs/en/applications/wallet/contacts/README.md

 Please note that the `id` field is auto-generated base dupon the `name`.

 The `blockchain` selection is a parameter of the function and should only allow those supported via configuration.
 Verified `addresses` can be added to each blockchain.
-Although the Blockstrap data structure is set-up for multiple addresses within multiple blockchains, the current UX implementation with the default wallet only allows each contact to use a single blockchain / address.
+Although the Blockstrap data structure is set-up for multiple addresses within multiple blockchains, the current UX implementation with the default wallet only allows each contact to use a single blockchain / address, unless you are importing contact addresses using the [DNKey](http://dnkey.me) specifications as supported by the Blockstrap API.

-The `data` field allows you to assign arbitary information to contacts, such as email addresses.
+The `data` field allows you to assign arbitary information to contacts, such as email addresses or DNKs.

 The `tx_to` and `tx_from` fields are not yet supported.